ep2p/kademlia-netty/README.md

 - OKHttp (as [`RequestSender`](https://github.com/ep2p/kademlia-api#messagesender-interface) implementation)
 - Gson (as serializer/deserializer)

-This library uses `Long` as Node IDs to be able to cover all size of numbers.
+This library uses `Long` as Node IDs and `NettyConnectionInfo` as implementation of `ConnectionInfo` interafce.

 However, it is still abstract, therefore you should implement some parts that are mentioned in [kademlia API](https://github.com/ep2p/kademlia-api) such as:

 - [DHT Repository](https://github.com/ep2p/kademlia-api#dht)